Prosecutors oppose tossing Trump’s hush money conviction but are open to sentencing delay

 In a court filing, the Manhattan district attorney's office said Trump's forthcoming presidency isn't grounds for dropping a case that was already tried.
-But "given the need to balance competing constitutional interests," prosecutors said, "consideration must be given" to potentially freezing the case until after he's out of office.
+But, citing "the need to balance competing constitutional interests," prosecutors said "consideration must be given" to shelving the case until after he's out of office.

 Prosecutors said they're OK delaying Trump's sentencing — which had been set for Nov.
 26 — while his lawyers fight to get the case tossed out.

+Judge Juan M. Merchan has not said when he will rule on the fate of the first criminal conviction of a former, and now future, U.S. commander-in-chief.
+But with the sentencing schedule now effectively on hold, Trump’s lawyers are pursuing multiple legal paths to try to dispose of the case — an effort that could reach the Supreme Court because of the unprecedented questions involved.

-The former and future president was convicted in May of falsifying business records to cover up a scheme to influence the 2016 election by paying hush money to squelch a story of extramarital sex.
+The president-elect was convicted in May of falsifying business records to cover up a scheme to influence the 2016 election by paying hush money to squelch a story of extramarital sex.
 Trump denies the allegations.

-After Trump's election win this month, his lawyers urged Judge Juan M. Merchan to throw out the case.
+After Trump's election win this month, his lawyers urged Merchan to throw out the case.
 They wrote that it must be scrapped “to facilitate the orderly transition of executive power — and in the interests of justice.”

 Merchan gave prosecutors until Tuesday to weigh in on how to proceed.

-Prosecutors said Tuesday they “are mindful of the demands and obligations of the presidency” and realize that Trump’s return to the White House “will raise unprecedented legal questions.”

-“We also deeply respect the fundamental role of the jury in our constitutional system,” they added.
+Prosecutors responded that they “are mindful of the demands and obligations of the presidency” but also “deeply respect the fundamental role of the jury in our constitutional system.”

 “President Trump’s legal team is moving to get it dismissed once and for all,” Cheung said in a statement.